MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/assess-office-365-proplus.md

 Identify your Office add-ins--including VBA scripts, macros, third-party add-ins, and complex documents and spreadsheets--and assess their compatibility with Office 365 ProPlus.
 In particular, you should:

 - Use [Office telemetry](https://technet.microsoft.com/EN-US/library/ff394407(v=office.16).aspx) to discover the add-ins, including which documents and solutions are being used most often and by the most people.
+[FROM BILL: No good with macros or VBA problems if you're on earlier than Office 2013.
+Point them to the readiness toolkit in those cases.]
+[FROM DAN: readiness toolkit can also be used for discovery-- drop Office telemetry.]
 - Work with your business groups to prioritize the critical add-ins.
 - Test the critical add-ins for compatability with the [Readiness Toolkit](use-the-readiness-toolkit-to-assess-application-compatibility-for-office-365-pro.md).

 As part of the [planning article](plan-deploy-office-365-proplus-with-Configuration-Manager.md), you will define an update process that tests your add-ins with future Office updates.
+[TO INVESTIGATE: Whether the readiness toolkit is needed for future update testing.
+Bill thinks no. Q/A testing for channels is more testing features with your hardware in new channels--all macro and plug-in and add-in testing should go away..]

 ## Step 5 - Review new Group policy settings

+[FROM BILL: NEED MORE HERE.
+We want to recommend minimal use of Group Policy--use ODT or Config Manage instead.
+FROM DAN: Make it clear that we're only focused on deployment--this is general group policy deployment.
+For most customers, there's only a few policies--just the ones in the best practices guide--confirm with John G. DAN is taking this over for all time.]

 If you plan to configure and manage Office with Group Policy settings, review the Administrative Template files (ADMX/ADML) for Group Policy settings for Office 365 ProPlus.
 You can download an [Excel file](https://www.microsoft.com/en-us/download/details.aspx?id=49030) that lists all the Group Policy settings and the new policy settings for Office 365 ProPlus.
 Note that all Group Policy settings for Office are now located in HKEY_LOCAL_MACHINE\SOFTWARE\Policies\Microsoft\Office\16.0 and HKEY_CURRENT_USER\SOFTWARE\Policies\Microsoft\Office\16.0.

 ## Step 6 - Review exit criteria

 Before planning your deployment, make sure you've completed all the steps for assessing your environment and requirements.

+[FROM BILL: More in the context of the planning and not the assessment.
+What's my platform--32, 64 or mac, what's my channel, where's my source, how am I getting my updates]

 |Assessment         |Status            |
 |-------------------|------------------|